AaronPingo96/P1.2/README.md

 ## 3)
 ## Before
 ![Before](https://i.imgur.com/vntOOMv.png)

+Screen for when the user first steps infron the the mirror
 ## After
 ![After](https://i.imgur.com/ICsh8dA.png)
+ When widgets are pressed and full functions are revealed and accessible by the user

 ## 4)
    The project is in the early stages of development at this time and is not anywhere near operational